LukasMurdock/LukasMurdock.github.io/_posts/2023-01-25-mu-capstone.md

 ### Partnership to End Addiction

-Partnership to End Addiction is a a 501-c3 nonprofit organization dedicated to addiction prevention, treatment and recovery, made up of researchers, advocates, clinicians, communicators and more.
+Partnership to End Addiction is a 501-c3 nonprofit organization dedicated to addiction prevention, treatment and recovery, made up of researchers, advocates, clinicians, communicators and more.

 [Guidestar: Partnership to End Addiction](https://www.guidestar.org/profile/52-1736502)